hoodiecrow/thtcl/README.md

         set env $e
     }
     method call {args} {
-        eval_exp $body [Env new $parms $args $env]
+        eval_exp $body [Environment new $parms $args $env] }
 }
-}
 ```

 A __Procedure__ object is basically a closure, storing the parameter list, the body, and the current environment when the object is created.
-When a __Procedure__ object is called, it evaluates the body in a new environment where the parameters are given values and the outer link goes to the closure environment.
+When a __Procedure__ object is called, it evaluates the body in a new environment where the parameters are given values from the argument list and the outer link goes to the closure environment.

 ## Level 3 Advanced Thtcl